Hakiiiim/The-antennas-location-problem/README.md

 <img src="Figures/statement.jpg">

+The first part of the report (SVR method) is in Frensh (send me a private message if you need any translation of it), the rest is in English.
+The R scripts are also commented in English.

 # The antennas location problem project for the class "exploitation mathématique des simulateurs numériques"

 ## Abdelhakim Benechehab, Younes Gueddari, Brahim Adref